enkidevs/curriculum/JavaScript/Npm/setting-up-npm.md

 When you install a package globally, by appending the `-g` flag to the command , every project that relies on it would use the same *version* of the package, which may cause problems with dependencies.

 The safest way to install packages is in the project folder, or locally.
-For example, to check if the installation was successful, look for the *express* folder inside the *node_modules* directory:
+For example, to check whether the installation was successful, look for the *express* folder inside the *node_modules* directory:
 ```bash
 $ npm install express
 ```